Brainwashing is a popular subject in old World War Two movies and nineteen-fifties and sixties comic books but not

 motion of the vehicle.
 Nevertheless it let me vent and I went inside and fell asleep.

-gut but otherwise I was okay.
+but otherwise I was okay.
 I got up, shaved, and then realized I had nothing for breakfast.
-I decided to head out
+I decided to head out to

 blood sugar and I should’ve just walked over to the seven-eleven down the street instead of driving and got a